pardis-21/SYSC_3110_UNO_FLIP_GAME_MILESTONE_5_GROUP28/README.md

 Pardis Ehsani
 Implemented the PlayerOrder class.
 Contributed to the Game and Gamelogic classes.

 TO BE IMPLEMENTED
-SYSC 3110 Project Overview Milestone 2 UNO: A GUI-based UNO-style Java game where a View and Controller are used.

-TO BE IMPLEMENTED
 SYSC 3110 Project Overview Milestone 3 UNO: A GUI-based UNO-FLIP-sytem Java game where players can be AI.